 You Might Also Like…

-If you make this orecchiette with broccoli, please leave a comment and give this recipe a rating!
+If you’re planning a trip to Sorrento or have questions, please leave a comment and let us know your thoughts!
 We love to hear from you and do respond to comments.
-And if you do make this recipe, don’t forget to tag us on Instagram and Facebook and use #EXAU so we can repost!
+If you’re on Instagram, TikTok, or Facebook don’t forget to tag us and use #EXAU so we can repost!